oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/open-sql-worksheet/open-sql-worksheet.md

 ## Introduction

-You will connect to Autonomous Database and run SQL commands to create a user, add workshop utilities, and load sample data.
+You will connect to Autonomous AI Database and run SQL commands to create a user, add workshop utilities, and load sample data.
 This lab provides instructions for connecting to SQL Worksheet using your browser.
 If you prefer to use a different tool such as SQL Developer desktop, feel free to do so.

 Estimated Time:  Less than 5 minutes.